SWaeldchen/swaeldchen.github.io/_news/ausschreibung.md

 ### **Please Include:**
 1. how you fulfill the requirements,
+2. how you found out about this position
-2. link to your website, previous projects or papers,
+3. link to your website, previous projects or papers,
-3. whether you can physically be present at our Berlin office,
+4. whether you can physically be present at our Berlin office,
-4. what your interests are and what motivates you for this position.
+5. what your interests are and what motivates you for this position.

- [Official TUB Announcement (German)](https://www.jobs.tu-berlin.de/stellenausschreibungen/164358) (will be updated soon)
+ [Official TUB Announcement (German)](https://www.jobs.tu-berlin.de/stellenausschreibungen/166084) (will be updated soon)